heycodingkr/msa-starter-boilerplate-with-node.js/README.md

 This project forked from moleculer framework basic template. this is node.js msa framework and applied event driven architecute.
 Added several changes by me.

-- Added test code for TDD.
+- Added test sample codes for TDD.
 - Added login/signup for basic pattern of usage.

 ## Getting started